HireAbo/awesome-interview-questions-5000-jobs/Healthcare and Medicine/Physical Therapy/Occupational Therapist.md

 Welcome to the Occupational Therapist Interview Preparation !
 This resource is designed to help you ace your Occupational Therapist interviews with confidence.

+An Occupational Therapist (OT) is a healthcare professional who specializes in helping individuals recover and regain independence in their daily activities.
+They play a crucial role in the field of healthcare and medicine, specifically in physical therapy.
+OTs work with patients of all age groups who are experiencing physical, emotional, or cognitive challenges that hinder their ability to perform meaningful tasks.
+They assess patients' abilities and design personalized treatment plans to improve their functional abilities and quality of life.
+OTs utilize various therapeutic techniques, exercises, and assistive devices to enhance patients' physical and mental well-being.
+Their expertise and dedication make them an essential part of the healthcare team, promoting health, independence, and overall wellness.

 ## 🚀 Overview

 Whether you're a seasoned Occupational Therapist or just starting in the field, this repository is tailored to enhance your interview readiness.
 We've curated a set of sample questions commonly asked in Occupational Therapist interviews to help you prepare and succeed.